sarada06/agent-grounding-pipeline/README.md

 - **The eval harness is what makes trust operational** — this is the same golden-dataset + LLM-as-judge pattern behind the 35% accuracy / 25% reliability improvement seen in similar production work.
-- **What's intentionally left out**: real Data Cloud's identity resolution, streaming ingestion, and consent/governance layers are far more complex than this demo's fuzzy-match — worth saying explicitly so it reads as informed scoping, not a claim that this *is* Data Cloud.
+- **What's intentionally left out**: real identity resolution, streaming ingestion, and consent/governance layers are far more complex than this demo's fuzzy-match — worth saying explicitly so it reads as informed scoping, not a claim that this *is* a Data Cloud.